Muthukumar16/kiruthick-python/README.md

     Learner->>Basic: Start with fundamentals (variables, types, control flow) Basic->>String: Learn string creation and manipulation
-    String->>List: Convert and split strings into lists; learn indexing List->>Tuple: Understand immutability and when to use tuples Tuple->>Dict: Use tuples as keys and migrate to mappings (dicts) List->>Dict: Build dictionaries from list of pairs
+    String->>List: Convert and split strings into lists; List->>Tuple: Understand immutability and when to use tuples Tuple->>Dict: Use tuples as keys and migrate to mappings (dicts) List->>Dict: Build dictionaries from list of pairs